cloudbank-project/az-serverless-tutorial/content/workstation/_index.md

 ![](./img/vm-keypair.png)

 Azure will now take a minute or two to create the VM.
-When it's done, you'll be presented with a 'Go to resource' button.
-Click that to view machine details:
+When it's done, you should see a green checkmark and a 'Go to resource' button.
+Click that to view machine details.

+{{%aside%}}
+⛔ **If this step fails** ⛔

+If VM creation fails, you'll see a red X instead of a green checkmark and no `Go to resource` button.
+Check out this guide's [troubleshooting section](#deployment-failure) for tips on what to do next.
+{{%/aside%}}

 ![](./img/vm-goto-resource.png)

 From this page we can turn the machine off/on, and view details like its public IP address (the name we use to find it on the internet).
 You can also get back to this dashboard page from the main Virtual Machines dashboard, which we navigated to at the beginning of this tutorial: